Layers of sliced potatoes and tasty lamb, tomato and vegetables. This filling beany lamb hotpot is perfect for feeding a hungry family on colder days.

 Beany Lamb Hot pot

-- 2 tbsp olive oil plus extra for brushing
+- 2 tablespoon olive oil plus extra for brushing

 - 500 g lean lamb cubed